mozilla-it/sre-guides/gcloud.md

 Or if you use a mac you can either grab the binary [here](https://dl.google.com/dl/cloudsdk/channels/rapid/downloads/google-cloud-sdk-278.0.0-darwin-x86_64.tar.gz) or get the interactive installer [here](https://dl.google.com/dl/cloudsdk/channels/rapid/install_google_cloud_sdk.bash)

 Once you've got the `gcloud` binary, run `gcloud init` to initialize your environment followed by `gcloud auth login` to authenticate against GCP (requires a web browser).
+Make sure you're authenticating using your gcp.infra.mozilla.com account.
 Once you've completed these steps, you can ensure everything worked correctly:

 ```
 $ gcloud auth list